MEET THE BOARD OF GOVERNORS

 Pursuant to the Charter of the Young Leaders Political Action Committee, there are five voting member seats -- with President Raphi Rebucas, Assistant President Makena R. Bactat (4th District), Governor Emily G. Espinosa, (1st District), Governor Maison D. Gamble (3rd District), and the 2nd District Governor seat currently vacant.

-Click each Board Member's photo to read more
+Click each Member of the Board of Governors's photo to read more

 TIME AND TIME AGAIN, PRESIDENT REBUCAS AND HIS DESIRE TO SERVE HAVE BEEN CONSISTENTLY RECOGNIZED, AS HE CREATES GROUNDBREAKING SOLUTIONS TO OUR COMMUNITY'S MOST PRESSING CONCERNS.